2018-07-20 09:00:00 CEST

 Firstly it is the setting of one of the most daring, ambitious and massively successful beach volleyball photoshoots ever: Serve the Sky.
 It’s also a theme park, and let’s face it, theme parks and summer go hand in hand.
 Think about it, hot days, candy-floss (cotton-candy), the sounds of screams and people facing their fears and of course, seeing the Wiener Riesenrad, which also happens to be one of the oldest Ferris-wheels in Europe, up-close and personal.

 If you want to kill like six birds with one stone, this is the street for you.
 There exists a street in Vienna, which surrounds the first district in a sort of a circle, and is aptly called ‘Ring’ and, the thing about this street is, it basically covers some of the most important tourist attractions in one fell swoop.
 From Rathaus to Parliament to Museumsplatz to Hofburg to Opera House to the Danube Canal, this street is basically a goldmine of things you can’t leave Vienna without seeing.
-So, take the scenic route on your way to the Danube Island OR take the opportunity to see it by night whilst visiting one of our Beach Party Nights.
+So, take the scenic route on your way to the Danube Island.

 another one of Vienna's beautiful buildings ❤️ I took this photo by pure chance - was actually on my way to another sunset spot 🌅 this is only the back side, I can recommend the front as well 😅 #whatheck #letsgoeverywhere #lostcrew #goprode #gopromafia #goproeverything #herochallengede #gopromemoriae #gopole #goprofamily #experiencedifferent #wanderintwo #1000thingsinvienna #1000thingsinaustria #ig_austria #visitaustria #feelaustria #vienna #starttheadventure #gopropointofview #goprohero6 #austria_memories #discoveraustria #austria🇦🇹 #weloveaustria #austriantourism #viennaaustria #wienerstaatsoper #viennastateopera